megaconfidence/megaconfidence/README.md

 ### Hi there, I'm Confidence 👋

 Hello!
-I'm Confidence Okoghenun a Software Engineer and Youtuber based in Lagos, Nigeria 🇳🇬
+I'm Confidence Okoghenun a Software Engineer and Developer Advocate based in Lagos, Nigeria 🇳🇬

 Right now, I work as a Developer Advocate and enjoy sharing my experience through videos on my [Youtube channel](https://youtube.com/@megaconfidence) and sometimes via articles on my [personal blog](https://confidence.sh/).
 You can also find my tweets at my handle [@megaconfidence](https://twitter.com/megaconfidence)